vanilla/docs/content/developer/changelog/index.md

 ### 2.0.18.6

-* Switch update checks to json to prevent object injection hacks.
+* Switch update checks to JSON to prevent object injection hacks.

 ### 2.0.18.5